MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation: Dataset Construction

 \subsection{Entity Annotation}

-\looseness=-1 The mainstream task setting for EAE~\citep{walker2006ace,wikievents} confines event arguments to entities, which reduces the task's complexity to some extent and provides more definite and standardized information extraction results.
-Hence, before annotating event arguments, we need to annotate entities for the $4,480$ documents of \maven.
-We follow the task formulation and annotation guidelines of the recent named entity recognition benchmark Few-NERD~\citep{ding-etal-2021-nerd}, but we only annotate coarse-grained entity types, including \texttt{Person}, \texttt{Organization}, \texttt{Location}, \texttt{Building}, \texttt{Product}, \texttt{Art}, and \texttt{Others}.
-To deliver more unambiguous EAE results and reduce the difficulty of annotating event arguments, we also annotate entity coreference, which means judging whether multiple entity mentions refer to the same entity.
+The mainstream task setting for EAE~\citep{walker2006ace,wikievents} confines event arguments to entities, which reduces the task's complexity to some extent and provides more definite and standardized extraction results.
+Hence, before annotating event arguments, we annotate entities for the $4,480$ \maven documents.
+We follow the task definition and guidelines of a recent named entity recognition benchmark Few-NERD~\citep{ding-etal-2021-nerd}, but we only annotate coarse-grained entity types, including \texttt{Person}, \texttt{Organization}, \texttt{Location}, \texttt{Building}, \texttt{Product}, \texttt{Art}, and \texttt{MISC}.
+To deliver more unambiguous EAE results and reduce the argument annotation difficulty, we also annotate entity coreference, which means judging whether multiple entity mentions refer to the same entity.

 During entity annotation, we engage $47$ annotators, including $8$ senior annotators selected during the annotation training.
 Each document is annotated by three independent annotators and further checked by one senior annotator.
 The final annotation results are aggregated via majority voting.
 If the senior annotator judged the accuracy of a document's annotation to be below $90$\%, the document will be returned to the three first-stage annotators for re-annotation.
 To check data quality, we calculate Fleiss' kappa~\citep{fleiss1971measuring} to measure the inter-annotator agreements.
-The result for named entity recognition is $73.2$\%, and for entity coreference is $78.4$\%, both indicating high annotation consistency.
+The result for entity recognition is $73.2$\%, and for entity coreference is $78.4$\%, both indicating high consistency.